ikondov/fireworks_schema/README.md

 or wrong data types, that are more difficult to handle than a validation of the initial input.

-JSON schema provides a formal human- and machine-readable description of the data types used in classes in FireWorks.
+The *fireworks_schema* package provides a formal human- and machine-readable description of the data types used in classes in FireWorks.
 Additionally, a function is provided that checks the validity of JSON and YAML inputs immediately before deserialization.

+## Using *fireworks_schema* to validate input for FireWorks

 There are three ways to activate JSON schema validation: